ashneetrathore/SudokuSolver/README.md

 python3 main.py ../boards/
 ```

-:running_woman: **Applying Heuristics**
+### :running_woman: **Applying Heuristics**

 The solver allows users to apply heuristics to improve efficiency.
-Heuristics are divided into three categories, and for each category, users can select one heuristic or simply omit it from the command to apply no heuristic from that category
+Heuristics are divided into three categories, and users can select **one heuristic per category** or simply omit it from the command to apply no heuristic from it

-> [!WARNING]
-> Multiple heuristics can be combined **across categories**, but **only one heuristic can be specified per category**.

 | Category             | Description                                                 | Options  |
 |----------------------|-------------------------------------------------------------|----------|